Anna Akana: Early and personal life

 Akana's father was an officer in the United States Marine Corps, including during her childhood.
 Her father moved every few years to a new state or country.
-In a 2020 interview, she said that she loved Sailor Moon, Inuyasha and Ranma ½, expressing her surprise that her dad would make them watch Tenchi Muyo! with him because of its "perverted" nature.
-Her father stated that he loved shows like The Powerpuff Girls, animation in general, and anime, the latter especially because he spent "four years growing up in Japan".
+In a 2020 interview, she said that she loved Sailor Moon, Inuyasha, and Ranma ½, expressing her surprise that her dad would make them watch Tenchi Muyo! with him despite its "perverted" nature.
+Her father stated that she loved shows like The Powerpuff Girls, animation in general, and anime, the latter especially because she spent "four years growing up in Japan".

-On February 14, 2007, Akana's younger sister, Kristina, died by suicide aged 13.
+On February 14, 2007, Akana's younger sister, Kristina, died by suicide at age 13.
+The siblings got into an argument over their parents forbidding Kristina from attending a friend's sleepover party.
+Her parents said she could go to the party but couldn't sleep over.
+Kristina feared that if she couldn't attend the sleepover that everyone would become friends without her, to which Anna responded, "You’re being stupid, you can go to the party."
+Kristina then got mad and flung things across Anna's room before Anna kicked her out.
+In the aftermath, Kristina hanged herself in her bedroom closet.
 Several months after, Akana watched Margaret Cho perform on a Comedy Central special and laughed for the first time since her sister's death.
 She began to see laughter as a means of trying to move on with her life and decided to seriously pursue comedy.
 Akana has been vocal about her sister's suicide and is a strong advocate for suicide prevention.
 In 2013, Akana uploaded a YouTube video, "please don't kill yourself", in which she explains how it felt for her to have a family member die by suicide.
 In that same year, she released a book Surviving Suicide which contains her journal entries from the two years after her sister's death.

 In October 2018, she came out as bisexual.

-In 2019, she stated in a post to her Instagram that she had undergone an abortion when she was 20 and felt it was one of the best decisions she'd ever made.
-She mentioned this fact in one of her books and later created a dramatized movie uploaded on YouTube, which presented her story.
+In 2019, she stated that she had undergone an abortion when she was twenty and felt it was one of the best decisions she had ever made.
+She later presented her story as a movie for YouTube titled "Take Your Birth Control".

-Akana is of Japanese descent from her father and Filipino descent from her mother.
+Akana is of Japanese, Filipino, Hawaiian, Spanish, French, Irish, German, and English descent.

 Career

 Akana first started performing comedy at age 19 but switched to YouTube video performances in 2011 after experiencing panic attacks and anxiety before going on stage.
-She later resumed performing stand-up onstage.